rien333/numbersense-vae/thesis/README.md

 art supervised machine learning due to problems inherent to the particulair VAE implementation.
-Finally, testing the final models robustness to changes in visual features shows the emergence of a property similair to biological neuron, that is to say, the encoding scheme specifically supports particulair numerosity percepts invariant to visual features other than quantity.
+Finally, testing the final models robustness to changes in visual features shows the emergence of a property similar to biological neuron, that is to say, the encoding scheme specifically supports particulair numerosity percepts invariant to visual features other than quantity.